atrisovic/weather-panel.github.io/content/getting-started.md

    models or analyses.
 In the latter case, it often is not clear exactly what is being measured (e.g., the point data at the centroid, or the average over a rectangular region).
-Keeping information at high resolution is important to avoid this question.
+Keeping information at a high resolution is important to avoid misusing such data.

 It is always appropriate to analyze data in the spatial structure it is offered, even if translating it to another structure would be